 When you capture your lessons learned make sure they’re documented, shared, and acted on.
 The easiest way to do this is to add them to a CSI register if your organization has one.
 Whatever happens, make sure they’re not forgotten – if the same incident happens six months down the line, people tend to be much less forgiving if it could have been prevented.

 So important, it’s worth mentioning twice.
 Okay, so you have restored service, told your stakeholders, dealt with the fallout, and captured lessons learned.
 The chances are that you and team are stressed out and shattered.
 So now is the time for motivation in the form of time off in lieu, caffeine, or team building in the form of a quick trip to the pub after work.
 Not something you’ll necessarily find in any book or training course but it will do wonders for morale.

 That’s me done.
-What are your top tips for dealing with a crisis?
+What are your top major incident management tips for dealing with a crisis?
 Please let me know in the comments!